effective-altruism-australia/donation_portal/README.md

-## Payment backend for Effective Altruism Australia.
+# Payment backend for Effective Altruism Australia

+## Configuration

 Configuration is via [salt](https://docs.saltstack.com/en/latest/) but we haven't open-sourced the salt pillar and states yet.
 We'll eventually open source these and add a setup script that makes getting a dev instance up and running automatic.